Wikipedia - Free Ency

 ● Barack Obama Biography from Biography.com.

 From Revolution to Reconstruction: Presidents.
 Index on Presidents of the United States.
 Contains information and documents of their speeches (including inaugural addresses), writings, biographies and anything else related to their person or the office they are holding.
-From #1 George Washington to #43 George W. Bush.
+From #1 George Washington to #44 Barack Hussein Obama.

 Meet Amazing Americans: U.S. Presidents.
 John Adams, John Quincy Adams, Dwight D. Eisenhower, William Henry Harrison, Andrew Jackson, Thomas Jefferson, Abraham Lincoln, James Madison, James Monroe, Theodore Roosevelt, John Tyler, Martin Van Buren, and George Washington.

-POTUS - Presidents of the United States from the Internet Public Library.
+POTUS - Presidents of the United States.
 Site provides background information, election results, cabinet members, notable events, and points of interest on each of the presidents.
 Links to biographies, historical documents, audio and video files, and other presidential sites are also included.

 Presidents as Poets: Poetry Written by United States Presidents from Library of Congress.
 Include samples of poems by George Washington, Thomas Jefferson, James Madison, John Quincy Adams, John Tyler, Abraham Lincoln, Jimmy Carter.